#LogisticsAdvice

 What is K1 Form

-The K1 form is a mandatory customs declaration document required by the Malaysian customs authority, RMCD for all import of goods.
+The K1 form is a mandatory customs declaration for all imported goods.

 Sample of Malaysian Customs K1 Form for Imports